 We love the beaches on this island, but the DR has a place that's our go-to for high adventure: Jarabacoa.
 Picture a tiny town that's the starting point to all the high-adventure things you're waiting for, with everything from waterfalls to river rafting, all complete with sweeping mountain views.
+You can even cross "climbing to the top of the highest mountain in the Caribbean off of your to do list".
 Can you see why this place is a favorite vacation?

 How long should I stay?
 Most volunteers do Jarabacoa over a 3-4 day weekend (more time if you want to also visit Constanza), which gives you plenty of time to do a few activities.
 Keep in mind most adventures are half- or full-day adventures, so that's something to consider when planning your itinerary (and how many tours you want to book while here).

 Get all you need about Jarabacoa here.